cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: #Obeo is making @EclipseSirius evolve to bring modeling tools to the cloud, and we need you to go beyond!
+> RT [Obeo](https://www.obeosoft.com/): #Obeo is making @EclipseSirius evolve to bring modeling tools to the cloud, and we need you to go beyond!
 Read more with the…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Mon Feb 26 11:45:48 +0000 2018](https://twitter.com/bruncedric/status/968089714992533504)